 Newnote Financial CEO Message

-April 14, 2014 - Vancouver, British Columbia – On behalf of the Board of Newnote Financial Corp. (the “Company”) (CSE: NEU; FSE: 1W4), I am pleased to provide this brief update for our shareholders.
+April 14, 2014 - Vancouver, British Columbia – On behalf of the Board of Directors of Newnote Financial Corp. (the “Company”) (CSE: NEU; FSE: 1W4), I am pleased to provide this brief update for our shareholders.
 Pursuant to a fundamental change review, the common shares of Newnote Financial Corp. have been approved for listing by the Canadian Securities Exchange (“CSE”).

 Although initially focused on the mining sector, it soon became apparent that Winrock Resource’s Newnote Networks was garnering the most investor and customer interest.
 With this formal approval, Newnote and its management team will be able to exclusively focus on growing its innovative crypto-currency related software solutions and services geared to this market.

 Over the past month the Company has been working hard on realizing its goal of being an integrated provider of crypto-currency solutions.
-We have launched a data center designed specifically to host our Bitcoin mining equipment to be used in our cloud hashing business, ‘Newnote Miner’ as well as hosting equipment for other Bitcoin miners.
+We have launched a data center designed specifically to host our Bitcoin mining equipment to be used in our cloud hashing business, ‘Newnote Miner’, as well as hosting equipment for other Bitcoin miners.
 We currently have nearly 10 terahash with an additional 40 terahash to arrive by year-end.
-The cloud hashing business is still in its infancy, it has become a multi-million dollar business and is expected to grow substantially as the Bitcoin price appreciates and further interest from non-technical people wish to engage in the mining of Bitcoin.
+The cloud hashing business is still in its infancy; it has become a multi-million dollar business and is expected to grow substantially as the Bitcoin price appreciates and further interest from non-technical people wish to engage in the mining of Bitcoin.

 Our Puretrade Bitcoin Exchange is now in beta testing.
 In addition to trading Bitcoin, Puretrade will allow for other crypto-currencies to be traded for fiat currency as well as coin-pairings such as Bitcoin for Litecoin and vice-versa.
-Puretrade will be the first exchange to trade our in house developed philanthropic crypto-currency CryptoAid.
+Puretrade will be the first exchange to trade CryptoAid, our in-house developed philanthropic crypto-currency.

 Puretrade.ca is Newnote’s flagship Canadian exchange.
 The Company has initiatives in place to license our proprietary technology to other countries seeking to operate a crypto-currency exchange.
 Newnote will be issuing a Request for Proposal following the official launch of Puretrade.ca and is already in talks with groups representing countries in Africa.